mampersat/RingingTheBull/README.md

 # ringingthebull

-Keep score got the game Ringing the Bull
+Keep score for the game Ringing the Bull

 ![Ring](images/oldest-pub-game-ringing.jpg)